derheap/ansible-role-drupal-setup/README.md

             └── settings.php
 ~~~~

-The shared directory holds the data to be shared with all releases.
-Mainly the `site`directory
+The shared directory holds the data to be shared with all releases – mainly the `site`directory.
 The `site` directory is later symlinked into the current release.

 ### Permissions